flare-foundation/flare-stake-tool/README.md

 #### Move assets from the C-chain to the P-chain

-Funds typically reside on the C-chain account, defined by a private key, so they have to be exported from it.
+Funds typically reside on the C-chain account, so they have to be exported from it.
 Exported funds must then be imported to the corresponding P-chain account.

+This requires one transaction on each chain so you need to issue two commands:

 ```bash
 flare-stake-tool crosschain exportCP -a <amount> -f <fee> --env-path <path to your private key file>